 Please click on the image below to begin the SWAY presentation.
 As you work through the material please do engage with the associated reflective exercises.

 Having gone through the SWAY presentation reflect on what you have learned.
 Think about your OWN state of balance and that of your colleagues as well as considering the impact on your clients/patients.
 Think about how you can make changes in your life as well as those around you.
-Try using the relaxation techniques and mindful practice you can find on the link below help you:
+Try using the relaxation techniques and mindful practice you can find here and on the link below help you:

 Click on the image below to run a fun PowToon with some ‘quick tips’ to help you balance your life.

 Click on the image below to listen to an interview with Dr Teena Clouston about the ideas and research behind the Challenging stress….Finding balance in busy lives book.
 The talk will give you an overview of Teena’s views on the broader concepts of life balance and the neoliberal drivers she feels are critical to our present state of imbalance.
 Pay particular attention to these perspectives and her ideas on meaning in life.
-Consider the author’s insights when you reflect on your life and that of your clients and if you read the book.
+Consider the author’s insights when you reflect on your life and/or that of your clients and also if you read the book.

 Click here to link to Dr Clouston’s personal website for more resources.